Southwest may buy older planes to meet lift needs

-ORLANDO, Florida (Reuters) - Southwest Airlines Co, which is poised to expand service in the next few years, is considering buying used planes to help meet its needs, an executive said on Monday.
+ORLANDO, Florida (Reuters) - Southwest Airlines Co (LUV.N), which is poised to expand service in the next few years, is considering buying used planes to help meet its needs, an executive said on Monday.

 “We’re constantly looking at what our capacity and demand is,” he added.